-Smaller children celebrate Montessori Birthday by "walking the Earth", where a birthday child is given a globe that represents the Earth.
+Smaller children, generally in Montessori primary education, celebrate the Montessori’s Birthday by “walking the Earth”, where a birthday child is given a globe that represents the Earth.

 At the beginning of the celebration, I would say: “Adrian is just beginning his journey with the Earth around the Sun.
 He has not been born yet.”
 Then, while inviting the child to take one step forward, I would say: “Now, Adrian was born: he was this tiny _ , weighing _ , and only _ inches long.
 Adrian made Mommy and Daddy the happiest people on Earth!”
 You may want to show a picture of a child as a newborn baby or anything memorable from that period.